amangup/coding-bootcamp/lecture10/assignment_dictionary.md

 2. When the user types a word and submits the form (on your website's home page), you will have to read the word user entered, and then _redirect_ to the link as shown above.

-Let's say, you implemented `definitions` URL handler as follows:
+Let's say, you implemented `definitions` view function as follows:

 ```python
 @app.route('/definitions/<word>')